-Although the S&P 500 closed 2023 near all-time highs, many areas of the market, such as dividend payers and small-caps, did not participate in the 2023 market rally.
-Technology and communications stocks led to the upside while cyclical and value sectors lagged.
-In British Pounds, the NASDAQ Composite, S&P 500 and the TSX Composite returned 37.2%, 19.7% and 8.6%, respectively.
-In local currencies, the TSX lagged the S&P 500 by 14% in 2023, representing a bottom 11th percentile year of relative performance since 1927.
-The Fund's benchmark, which is more concentrated in higher-yielding dividend stocks than the TSX, returned 3.9%, lagging the TSX by nearly 5 per cent.
-Price-to-earnings multiples are near their lowest levels in 25 years, resulting in the TSX's relative dividend yield versus the S&P 500 at a record high of 2.3x.
+2024 was an exceptional year for MCT unitholders, as we look to build on the momentum for continued growth into 2025.
+Despite both the TSX Composite and S&P 500 closing near all-time highs, many areas of the market, such as dividend payers and small-caps, did not meaningfully participate in the 2024 market rally.
+Technology and communication services stocks led to the upside while cyclical and value sectors lagged.
+In British Pounds, shares in the Fund generated a total return of 20.6 per cent and a NAV total return of 15.1 per cent.
+In local currency, the S&P 500, NASDAQ Composite, and the TSX Composite returned 25 per cent, 30 per cent and 22 per cent, respectively.
+The TSX lagged the S&P 500 by 3 per cent in 2024, due to its lower exposure to technology stocks and greater weighting to cyclical and value sectors.
+The Fund's benchmark is more concentrated in higher-yielding dividend stocks and returned 9.6 per cent, lagging the TSX by nearly 12 per cent.
+Price-to-earnings multiples remain depressed for the TSX, resulting in a 4x multiple discount relative to the S&P 500.